cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

         type: hard_break
       -
         type: text
-        text: 'With this in mind, we designed FM Station to be as easy to understand and program as possible - all of its main parameters are indicated by colored bars, some of which change colors to clarify their current function.
-In plain English, FM Station is really fun and easy to use.
-We had a blast developing it and playingz it - we hope you enjoy it as much as we do! '
+        text: 'With this in mind, we designed Poly FM Station to be as easy to understand and program as possible - all of its main parameters are indicated by colored bars, some of which change colors to clarify their current function.
+In plain English, Poly FM Station is really fun and easy to use.
+We had a blast developing it and playing it - we hope you enjoy it as much as we do!
+Because it''s basically identical to the mono version of the FM Station module, we''ll generically refer to it as simply as "FM Station."'
       -
         type: hard_break
       -
         type: hard_break
       -
         type: text
-        text: 'One more note: You''ll likely need a fairly large number of envelope generators to optimally use FM Station.
+        text: 'One more note: You''ll likely need a fairly large number of envelope generators to optimally use the mono or poly  FM Station modules.
 We contemplated building envelopes directly into the module, but this would''ve necessitated either hiding them behind tabs or pop-ups, or making a really large module, neither of which sits well with our "make all controls visible and grabbable at once" design philosophy.
 Instead, we created the '
       -
         type: text
         marks: